kpnemre/Register_Login/README.md

 # Basic Register_Login Page

-This page consist of one basic navbar, register modal and login model.
+This page consist of one basic navbar, register modal and login modal.
 Justclone and use it